Colorado Health Service Corps

 The CHSC application cycle is open every March and September.
 During these months, you can complete an application on the Colorado Department of Public Health's website.
 To be eligible, you must be employed at an approved site by the first day of the current application cycle.
 Find more information on our page for prospective applicants.

-The next application cycle will be open from September 1, 2024 to September 30, 2024.
+The next application cycle will be open from March 1, 2025 to March 31, 2025.

 As the CHSC expands to reach more Coloradans, additional clinicians are needed who are seeking mission-driven careers supporting medically underserved communities.